tonyseel/blog.hatkit.com/_posts/blog/2017-11-28-mypoints-coupon.md

 Coupons are also available for variety of product categories like TV, Kitchen Essentials, Personal Care Gifts, Clothing and Jewelry, Watches, Furniture etc.

 You can get the coupons here.
+Once you register you will have to confirm the email to access coupons.